jaapie/dotfiles/readme.md

 *	.ackrc: basic file to colourise the output of ack

 ## Copying
-Please feel free to copy whatever you want&emdash;I did.
+Please feel free to copy whatever you want&mdash;I did.

 &mdash;Jacob Degeling (jaapie)